 Raising young readers is hard.
 It has always been hard, and as society progresses, we will continue to see new challenges erupt in trying to get our children to love reading.
 We’ve already posted a few pointers in getting your kids into reading, but how do we get them to trade out that screen time (tablets, phones, computers, TV) without an all out war breaking out in your home?
 Here, we’ll go over some awesome ways to decrease your kids time using tech and substitute for other activities (not just reading!
 Crafting, playing, cooking, and others are all VERY important for development!)
 Keep reading to find out my techniques and ideas, and make sure to add some other tips and tricks in the comments!

 Kids learn in all sorts of ways, and technology is an important part of development.
-That being said, with a 9 year old and a two year old who ALREADY knows how to find the “Prime Video” and “Elmo Calls” apps (oops.)
+That being said, with a 10 year old and a three year old who ALREADY spends WAY TOO MUCH TIME watching “bideos” on Youtube Kids (oops.)
 I have spent my fair amount of time trying to figure out ways to balance that screen time with other modes of entertainment.
 So here are some tips and tricks that have worked pretty well for me and my family!

 - Charge Devices in the Family Room, Not the Bedroom